-- 14.3.3.1 In conjunction with the Otago Regional Council: - (a) Encourage activities, that use water efficiently, thereby conserving water quality and quantity; - (b) Discourage activities, that adversely affect the life supporting capacity of water and associated ecosystems. - 14.3.4 Objective 4 Encourage land management practices that recognise and accord with the environmental sensitivity and amenity values of the Gibbston Character Zone.
+- 14.3.3.1 In conjunction with the Otago Regional Council, regional plans and strategies: - (a) Encourage activities that use water efficiently, thereby conserving water quality and quantity; - (b) Discourage activities that adversely affect the potable quality and life supporting capacity of water and associated ecosystems. - 14.3.4 Objective 4 Encourage land management practices that recognise and accord with the environmental sensitivity and amenity values of the Gibbston Character Zone.